khainguyen21/predicted_waiting_times_of_Old_Faithful/README.md

 In the picture below, I have added the predicted column after training data and predicted the wait time.

-It includes the follow columns:
+It includes the following columns:

 duration: Eruption duration, in minutes